Jafarighm/jafarighm.github.io/_pages/cv.md

 *Ferdowsi University of Mashhad*<br>
 Apr 2024<br>

-**Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.**<be>
+**Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.**<br>
 *Ferdowsi University of Mashhad*<br>
 Jan 2019